PeymanKh/CRFMS/tests/README.md

 ## Changes during testing

-1. Add `AbstractClock` to src for unittest.
-2. Add custom errors to most entities for different scenarios during unittests.
+1. Add custom errors to most entities for different scenarios during unittests.
-3. Pricing strategies used to only consider completed reservation for discount calculation, but this was a wrong approach, and has been fixed.
+2. Pricing strategies used to only consider completed reservation for discount calculation, but this was a wrong approach, and has been fixed.
-4. Notification service used to print a message on the console, but for unittest they are edited to return a string message.
+3. Notification service used to print a message on the console, but for unittest they are edited to return a string message.
-5. Vehicle with `status` != `available` were reservable, but this was a wrong business logic, and has been fixed.
+4. Vehicle with `status` != `available` were reservable, but this was a wrong business logic, and has been fixed.
 Now when a user wants to reserve an unavailable car, they will get `CarAlreadyReservedError`.
+5. Vehicle only has setter and getter for its maintenance records, A new method `add_maintenance_record` has been added to the class for adding a new maintenance record.